brunomaga/brunomaga.github.io/_drafts/2024-09-25-from-Diffusion-to-SORA.md

 > **⚠️ Warning ⚠️**
 > This post is on its early days, development is still ongoing.

-Despite being an old idea first introduced back to 2015, diffusion models (DMs) started to be taken seriously after the refinements in the paper [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239).
-Just like GANs or VAEs, the diffusion models learn to convert noise from a distribution into a data sample - the "denoising" process.
-Quoting the paper:
+Despite backing to 2015, diffusion models (DMs) started getting momentum after the paper [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239).
+Just like GANs or VAEs, diffusion models are generative models that learn  to convert noise from a distribution into a data sample - the "denoising" process.
+A diffusion process is a Markov Chain of a forward and a reverse process: a forward process that gradually adds noise to data, and a **learnable** reverse diffusion process that learns the denoising process.
+The transitions of this chain is learned with variational inference.
+Once the model is trained, a sampling algorithm is able to generate data from pure noise using the trained model.

-> Background: Gaussian diffusion models assume a forward noising process which gradually applies noise to real data $$\mathbf{x}_0: q(\mathbf{x}_t \mid \mathbf{x}_0 ) = \mathcal{N} (\mathbf{x}_t ; \sqrt{α¯}_t \mathbf{x}_ 0,(1 − α¯t)I)$$.
-By applying the reparameterization trick, we can sample $$\mathbf{x}_t = \sqrt{α¯_t} \mathbf{x}_0 + \sqrt{1 − α¯_t} \epsilon_t, where \epsilon_t ∼ \mathcal{N} (0, I)$$.
-ETC section 3.1

-> A diffusion model is a parameterized Markov chain trained using variational inference to produce samples matching the data after finite time.
-Transitions of this chain are learned to reverse a diffusion process, which is a Markov chain that gradually adds noise to the data in the opposite direction of sampling until signal is destroyed.

-> When the diffusion consists of small amounts of Gaussian noise, it is sufficient to set the sampling chain transitions to conditional Gaussians too, allowing for a particularly simple neural network parameterization.

-The diffusion model is characterized by three main elements: a forward process that gradually adds noise to data, a learnable reverse diffusion process that learns the denoising process, and a sampling algorithm that will generates data from pure noise using the trained model.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/from-Diffusion-to-SORA/diffusion.png"/>